zachtjones/Multi-Language-Classifier/README.md

 To use in an IDE, import using gradle and set it to use java 17+

-## Artificial Intelligence / Machine Learning
+## Background: Artificial Intelligence / Machine Learning

 I've learned some techniques in college but did not go very in depth.
 This project showcases a lot more depth.